meistermolli/meistermolli/README.md

 ### Hi there 👋

+Using Homeassistant on a VM Virtualbox.
+Inkluding Addons: Raspberrymatic, ...

+Setup i usualy use in Homekit.

 <!--
 **meistermolli/meistermolli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.